xcp-ng/xcp-ng-build-env/README.md

 # ...
 Here add your patches ...

 # Build.
-xcp-ng-dev container build --rm 8.2 xapi/
+xcp-ng-dev container build 8.2 xapi/
 ```

 **Important switches**

 * `--no-exit` drops you to a shell after the build, instead of closing the container.
 Useful if the build fails and you need to debug.
-* `--rm` destroys the container on exit.
-Helps preventing containers from using too much space on disk.
-You can still reclaim space afterwards by running `docker container prune` and `docker image prune`
+* `--no-rm` keeps the container on exit, if you want to keep it for whatever reason.
+If you do, you can still reclaim space afterwards by running `docker container prune` and `docker image prune`.
 * `-v` / `--volume` (see *Mounting repos from outside the container* below)

 **Refreshing fuzzy patches**